Unraveling Misinformation Propagation in LLM Reasoning

 \SmallHeading{Correction Position} We also use the correction-position verifier to explicitly locate steps where tested LLMs correct user misinformation.
 For responses labeled ``Yes'' by the correction-existence verifier, the verifier returns positions of steps that correct user misinformation, represented as a list of integers.
 If labeled ``No'', it returns an empty list.

-\SmallHeading{Human Evaluation} Three annotators annotate the quality of verifiers for reasoning correctness, correction frequency, and correction success ratio.
+\SmallHeading{Human Evaluation} Three annotators annotate the quality of verifiers for misinformation-following, correction existence, and correction factuality.
 We collect the responses from 8 tested LLMs on 50 sampled questions.
 For each verifier, the annotators follow the instructions (\Appendix~\ref{sec:appendix:checklist:annotators}) and annotate the label of reasoning correctness, correction existence, and correction factuality.
 We treat human annotations as ground truth and compare them with verifiers' predictions to compute the weighted average F1 scores ($\text{F1}$).\footnote{We report weighted F1 scores, which average F1 scores across labels, weighted by the number of true instances for each label.} We also compute the inter-agreement among all annotators with Fleiss' kappa scores ($\kappa$).
-The misinformation-following verifier, the correction existence verifier, and the correction success verifier achieve $(\kappa=0.43, \text{F1}=0.79)$, $(\kappa=0.73, \text{F1}=0.84)$, $(\kappa=0.65, \text{F1}=0.79)$, and $(\kappa=0.87, \text{F1}=0.91)$ respectively.
+The misinformation-following verifier, the correction existence verifier, and the correction success verifier achieve $(\kappa=0.43, \text{F1}=0.79)$, $(\kappa=0.73, \text{F1}=0.84)$, and $(\kappa=0.65, \text{F1}=0.79)$ respectively.